tommydoan/SQL_Finance-analysis/README.md

 after deductable % from discount.

 ## The 5th requirement : Get top 10 customer by % over total global of net sales ( Attached image of chart )
+Project owner ask me to generate the report to show top 10 customers who contribute each percentage of revenue on the total global revenue